Have a question about whether your practice is covered under our PII policy? Contact our Member Connect team by emailing [email protected].

 - to comply with the Health Practitioner Regulation National Law Act 2009 (National Law).

-Click here to download the 2022-23 QNMU PII policy certificate of currency
+Download the 2023-24 QNMU PII policy certificate of currency

 (See below for previous years)